-Analysis of RNA sequencing data with R/Bioconductor
+Introduction to RNA sequencing data analysis with R/Bioconductor

 Dates